kyanostat/min-info/README.md

 #### A. Recovery of the hidden ideal gas relation from synthetic data

-- We apply our model to synthetic data consisting of pressure (P), volume (V), inverse temperature (IT=1/T), and two unrelated noise variables (U) and (W).
+- The model is applied to synthetic data consisting of pressure $P$, volume $V$, inverse temperature $IT=1/T$, and two unrelated noise variables (U) and (W).

-- The data are generated to satisfy the ideal gas relation (P \times V \times IT = nR), up to measurement noise.
+- The data are generated to satisfy the ideal gas relation $P \times V \times IT = nR$, up to measurement noise.
 - The candidate canonical statistics include second-, third-, and fourth-order interaction terms.

-- The inference results recover (P \times V \times IT) as the prominent dependence structure underlying the observed data.
+- The inference results recover $P \times V \times IT$ as the prominent dependence structure underlying the observed data.

 <img src="img/Figure_PVIT.png" width="520px">